 – As before, I’ve expressed my distaste for Brazil’s arrogance.
 They need to re-centre before I’ll support them again.

-– I take back my original sentiment that I wish Portugal to advance.
-Both the Portuguese and the Netherland team should be disqualified after their match on the 25th, which I taped and just watched.
+– Both the Portuguese and the Netherland team should be disqualified after their match on the 25th, which I taped and just watched.
 What a disgrace to the sport: sixteen yellow cards, four red cards, two near brawls, slapping and FIGO HEAD BUTTING a Netherlands team member.
 I’m surprised these thugs were allowed to continue playing at all.
 If this match had been referred by Pierluigi Collina, he would have given red cards to every member of both teams AND THEIR COACHES.

 Aside: Anyone watch today’s match?
 Did y’all see Beckenbauer?
 He’s always so well put together and controlled and – even when in a rage – magnetic.
 Today was the first time I saw him slightly dishevelled > his tie was askew to the left.
 Odd that no one pointed this out to him.
 (I’m not at all being sarcastic here; Beckenbauer’s notorious for his sense of elite style.)